jbcodeforce/shift_left_utils/docs/migration.md

 fct_user_role,fact,T,T,facts/qx/fct_user_role.sql,pipelines/facts/qx/fct_user_role
 ```

+???- info "Code explanation"
-The template for the Makefile in the case of Sink table is `utils/templates/makefile_ddl_dml_tmpl.jinja`.
+  The template for the Makefile in the case of Sink table is `utils/templates/makefile_ddl_dml_tmpl.jinja` and for source with deduplication logic the Makefile template is `utils/templates/makefile_src_dedup_tmpl.jinja`.

 ## 3 - Process one table using the -pd flag